The images in this piece are intimate and may not be appropriate for your office.

 Still, because of the reality of our digital world, more and more people begin their relationships like me: online and through dating apps.
 And that can be great.
 These digital tools expand pre-existing social networks for everyone, thus widening the metaphorical sea and the number of potential partners we have the opportunity to meet.
 For people who face a so-called ‘thin market’ of potential partners, like middle-aged heterosexuals, people of color, or members of the LGBTQ community, these digital tools are often the first and only place to find a partner.
 In fact, a 2012 sociological paper found that for same sex couples — comprising fewer than 2% of all the couples in the US — close to 70% of relationships started online.

 In his latest photo project, New York-based photographer Leo Chang set out to explore this new paradigm and lay bare some of the idiosyncrasies of online dating, particularly among gay men who overwhelmingly begin relationships online.
 The inspiration behind the project largely stemmed from personal experiences and conversations Leo had with other gay millennial men trying to find meaningful connections in the digital age.
 Part of Leo’s goal is to peel away the self-aware gloss of perfectly polished dating profiles to reveal tenderness and vulnerability in gay male relationships.
-One way this goal manifests itself is in his decision to shoot in film:
+One way this goal manifests itself is in his decision to use film rather than digital photography:

 “Conceptually, [film is] almost an antithesis to how fast we make connections and how fast our lives move today, especially given the digital component of our lives.
 Because on Instagram, everything has a gloss, everything has to be perfect, and everybody likes to project the most perfect version of themselves.
 With film… it’s a more raw moment and a real moment and that’s what I want to capture.”